kragen/derctuo/veskeno-outline.md

    ability to inquire whether a child computation was still running, or had already completed, would probably violate determinism.
-Any attempt to access the results of the child computation before the child's completion must transparently block until the child is complete.
+Any attempt to access the results of the child computation before the child’s completion must transparently block until the child is complete.
-3. The interface must be simple enough to implement --- correctly! --- as part of the same afternoon as the rest of Veskeno.
+3. The interface must be simple enough to implement — correctly! — as part of the same afternoon as the rest of Veskeno.

 More elaborate kinds of interaction could in principle be specified;
 for example, the parent computation could be provided with facilities